cwlee-quantpsych/cwlee-quantpsych.github.io/home.md

 <br>

 ### Methodological Innovation
-From a methodological standpoint, my goal is to create statistical innovations that move psychological, behavioral, and neural research forward.<br>
-I primarily work across five statistical frameworks, often integrating them to create synergistic solutions that advance the field:
+From a methodological standpoint, my research aim is to create statistical innovations that move psychological, behavioral, and neural research forward.
+I primarily work across **five statistical frameworks**, often integrating them to create synergistic solutions that advance the field, as illustrated in the figure below:

 <div style="margin-top:14px;">
   <img src="{{ '/assets/images/research2.jpg' | relative_url }}"